 Scaling Beyond the a16z Legacy

-The trajectory of this fund's leadership offers a blueprint for the modern crypto-specialist venture capitalist.
+The trajectory of this fund's leadership offers a blueprint for modern crypto-specialist venture capital.
 Following a highly successful tenure at Andreessen Horowitz (a16z), Haun’s move to establish an independent firm in 2022 has already yielded significant results.
 With estimates placing the firm’s total assets under management at over $2 billion, the scale of operation now rivals some of the most established names in the sector.

 The portfolio serves as a testament to this expansion, featuring high-impact projects like Erebor Bank and the crypto-finance innovator Ellipsis Labs.
 These investments demonstrate a commitment to building the "plumbing" of the new economy—the essential layers that allow for secure, scalable, and compliant movement of value.
-As the firm prepares to deploy its latest $1 billion globally over the next two to three years, the focus remains on capturing the value created by the intersection of code and commerce.